phanerka/link-stash/Coding/Getting started.md

 > [!info] Disclaimer
 > It's your choice whether you want to do it or not.
  >
-> Personally I advise to set up it up.
+> Personally I advise to set it up.
 If you learn how to use DNSpy features, it will massively help you to identify bugs and explore game code.
 > But Debug World is proven to be problematic with *any* enabled mod that has custom region and sometimes is hard to attach to.

 - Debug world versions of Rain World